EldonSamuelson/Minoltapedia/MinoltaGang 1.1 Website Resource Index.md

 **[Aperture Pedia](https://aperturepedia.com/minolta-sr/)**

 Same as the Minolta Manual Lens List, but also covers Nikon, Canon, Pentax, and some others in the same format.
+It also contains links to independent reviews and other resource pages for individual lenses.

 ***